Gerola/Gerola/README.md

 ### Hi there 👋
+I'm Matthew Gerola currently pursuing a Computer Science degree at Washington State University and will graduate in the spring of 2024.
+When I graduate I have the goal of working in the cybersecurity industry.
+I want to pursue a job in this industry because I am fascinated by the field and all that encompasses it.

+LinkedIn -- <br>
+Indeed --

 <!--
 **Gerola/Gerola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.